Kudle beach, Gokarna, Karnataka state, India

 Beach huts near Gokarna town

-Typical low-end traveller beach huts near Gokarna town, with restrained bonfire/ home-grown music parties commonplace at night, but no wild events - this is a religiously controlled area.
+Above you can see typical low-end traveller beach huts near Gokarna town, with restrained bonfire/ home-grown music parties commonplace at night, but no wild events - this is a religiously controlled area.
 Hotels in town are dull and Hindu pilgrim-oriented so most kids stay right on the beach, though there are a handful of up-market resort hotels in the vicinity.

 Getting to Gokarna